 LaunchTN partnered with the Tennessee Board of Regents and Southwest Tennessee Community College to bring the LaunchCode program to Tennessee in 2019.
 LaunchCode, a nonprofit organization based out of St. Louis, MO, strives to build a skilled workforce by creating pathways for driven people seeking careers in technology.

 The Microgrants Program is available to qualifying Tennessee-based early-stage companies that are developing technology with a plan for advancing it into the marketplace.
 Microgrants support grant-writing assistance for an SBIR/STTR award, grant-writing assistance for a commercialization-oriented research grant outside of SBIR/STTR, and engaging technical expertise.

 Mentor Networks: Student Edition

-In this eight-month mentoring program for early-stage Tennessee student-founded companies, STEM-focused startups will connect with a network of valuable guidance and resources while the founders continue to pursue their degrees.
+The LaunchTN Mentor Networks: Student Edition is an eight-month virtual mentoring program for early-stage Tennessee student-founded companies.
+Startups will connect with a network of valuable guidance and resources while the founders continue to pursue their degrees.